Get 10% off on customing your own #INVISIBLEBAG now at only 250pcs!

 #5 The trail running community is known for its support and friendship.
 How have you experienced the sense of community and connection within this sport?

-I explained to him that the spirit is different in trail running.
-In those extremely long distances, out in the unpredictable natural environment, you realize how small and insignificant we humans are.
-If everything is going well, you compete fairly.
-But if anyone encounters difficulties, you help each other out.
+I explained that in extremely long distances, out in the unpredictable natural environment, you realize how small and insignificant we are.
+Fair competition is the goal, but mutual aid is the unwritten rule.

-In that 2019 UTMB race, after 22 hours of competition, three other competitors and I were all striving for 6th to 9th place at the final checkpoint.
-In the last 10km, we even ran together.
-I had a fierce battle with another runner from Ecuador, even after I had taken a wrong turn and slightly sprained my foot, he would always ask how I was doing and whether I could continue together.
+During that UTMB race, after 22 hours, three of us were fighting for the final top ranks.
+In the last 10km, I had a fierce battle with a runner from Ecuador.
+Even after I took a wrong turn and slightly sprained my foot, he consistently checked on my well-being.

 Wong Ho Chung had a fierce battle with another runner from Ecuador, they eventually crossed the finish line together under the cheers of the crowd.
 Their finishing time was 22 hours, 47 minutes, and 48 seconds, which placed Wong Ho-chung in 6th position - the first Hong Kong runner to finish in the top 10 at UTMB.
 (Image source: 山と溪谷社)